 Conflicts and disagreements are bound to happen when raising a child, especially when there are disagreements that lead to the end of the marriage.
 Learning how to resolve these quickly will be the most beneficial for your child.
 The key thing to keep in mind is this: Your child should always come first.
 Before starting a conversation or decision-making process with the co-parent, resolve to keep the conversation on the child.

 Fixating on past disagreements can reopen old wounds surrounding your divorce and could lead to making a very emotional decision.
 However, don't be afraid to experience conflict.
-If you foresee a conflict approach, be sure to keep calm.
-Paying attention to your word choice, tone, and demeanor can go a long way towards keeping a disagreement from becoming something bigger.
+If you see a conflict approaching, be sure to keep calm.
+It helps keep things smooth if you can pay attention to your word choice, tone, and demeanor.
+These things help a conflict not become something bigger.

 Finally, conflict isn't about winning.
-Conflict is about reaching an agreement that is in your child's best interest and protects them from the conflict which could be harmful to them.
+Conflict is about reaching an agreement that is in your child's best interest.

 Co-Parenting With a Narcissist